nrfconnect/sdk-nrf/doc/nrf/ug_radio_fem.rst

 =============================================================

 The method of configuring FEM using the devicetree file allows you to opt out of using some pins.
-For example if power consumption is not critical, the nRF21540 module PDN pin can be connected to a fixed logic level.
+For example, if power consumption is not critical, the nRF21540 module PDN pin can be connected to a fixed logic level.
 Then there is no need to define a GPIO to control the PDN signal.
 The line ``pdn-gpios = < .. >;`` can then be removed from the devicetree file.

 Generally, if pin ``X`` is not used, the ``X-gpios = < .. >;`` property can be removed.